agam778/Agam-Calculator/README.md

 (Note : This app is made using Python)

-It is a basic and lightweight calculator application which can be
+It is a basic and lightweight calculator application which can be used in Windows 7 and Above.

+# How to install

+First download